Paul Cheneour Flautist/Composer:

 Listen, observe feel and do, are the four key elements I use to create and play spontaneous music.

-Whilst living this life and walking along a path creating solo flute music, I’ve also enjoyed sharing and collaborating with many other great musicians, the experiences have been so intensely personal, they become universal.
+Whilst following this path of creating solo flute music, I’ve also enjoyed sharing and collaborating with many other wonderful and great musicians, those experiences have also been so intensely personal, they become universal.

 Collaboration, for me, means a willingness to adapt to and be sympathetic to other people’s styles and ideas; this gives rise to the creation of something much greater than the sum total of the parts.
 See Redgold for musical samples.